ionoid/docs.ionoid.io/docs/NewDevice/newDevice.md

 ![New Device](NewDevice.png)

-The displayed fields are part of your Project configuration and they are **Private do not share them with untrusted parties.**
+**Security: The displayed fields are part of your Project configuration and they are private, do not share them with untrusted parties.**

 ## General settings